Stability of Ricci de Turck flow on Singular Spaces: Introduction and statement of the main results

 The present work is a continuation of a research program on the Ricci flow in the setting of singular spaces.
 The two-dimensional Ricci flow reduces to a scalar equation and has been studied on surfaces with conical singularities by Mazzeo, Rubinstein and Sesum in \cite{MRS} and Yin \cite{Yin:RFO}.
 The Ricci flow in two dimensions is equivalent to the Yamabe flow, which has been studied in general dimension on spaces with edge singularities by Bahuaud and the second named author in \cite{BV} and \cite{BV2}.

-In the setting of K\"ahler manifolds, K\"ahler-Ricci flow reduces to a scalar Monge Ampere equation and has been studied in case of edge singularities in connection to the recent resolution of the Calabi-Yau conjecture on Fano manifolds by Donaldson \cite{Donaldson} and Tian \cite{Tian}, see also Jeffres, Mazzeo and Rubinstein \cite{JMR}.
-K\"ahler-Ricci flow in case of isolated conical singularities is geometrically, though not analytically, more intricate than edge singularities and has been addressed by Chen and Wang \cite{Wang1}, Wang \cite{Wang2}, as well as Liu and Zhang \cite{LZ}.
+In the setting of K\"ahler manifolds, K\"ahler-Ricci flow reduces to a scalar Monge Ampere equation and has been studied in case of edge singularities in connection to the recent resolution of the Calabi-Yau conjecture on Fano manifolds by Donaldson \cite{Donaldson} and Tian \cite{Tian}, by Jeffres, Mazzeo and Rubinstein \cite{JMR}, Chen and Wang \cite{Wang1}, Wang \cite{Wang2}.

 We should point out that in the singular setting, Ricci flow loses its uniqueness and need not preserve the given singularity structure.
 In fact, Giesen and Topping \cite{Topping, Topping2} constructed a solution to the Ricci flow on surfaces with singularities, which becomes instantaneously complete.
 Alternatively, Simon \cite{MS} constructed Ricci flow in dimension two and three that smoothens out the singularity.